AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

 - **Cross-bispectrum**: B(ω₁,ω₂) for three-wave coupling detection

 These mathematical specifics make the harmonic memory hypothesis directly testable.

+### Attention as Carrier Selection

+**Direct focus determines what enters through the carrier frequency:**

+When you attend directly to something, that becomes your **carrier signal** - the primary frequency in your SRL window.
+This is your highest-fidelity connection to reality at that moment.

+- **Direct focus** → Carrier frequency (maximum truth fidelity)
+- **Peripheral awareness** → Sideband frequencies (context from memory/prediction)
+- **Distraction** → Noise interfering with carrier lock

+**Why this matters architecturally:**
+- Truth enters through direct observation, not inference
+- Peripheral vision provides context but isn't the primary signal
+- Attention stability = carrier lock strength
+- Meditation/focus training = learning to maintain stable carrier lock
+- Manipulation works by preventing direct observation (block the carrier)

+**Gaslighting as carrier disruption:**
+- "Don't trust your perceptions" = block direct observation
+- Force reliance on peripheral inference/models instead
+- When you can't focus directly, truth-access degrades
+- You're forced to commit patterns without direct validation

+**The profound implication**: You don't "move I(t)" by changing attention.
+You change **what converges toward I(t)** from the infinite field.
+Attention selects which part of Ω gets sampled through your invariant center, but the center itself remains fixed.

 ### The Bridge Invariant I(t)